(UPDATED May 1, 2023)

 To take prophylactic antibiotics or not – that is the question.
 Prophylactic antibiotics may prevent the development of Lyme disease if given as soon after the tick bite as possible.
 One study showed that a single 200mg dose of doxycycline given within 72 hours of tick attachment may be effective in preventing the classic erythema migrans rash within 4 weeks of a tick bite; however, the development of a rash is not necessarily a good endpoint as many people with Lyme disease never develop a rash, and this study had no long-term followup to determine if patients went on to develop symptoms of chronic Lyme disease.
 Most Lyme-literate practitioners do not believe that a single dose of antibiotics is adequate to prevent Lyme disease, and that at least a 3-week course of antibiotics is needed to ensure that you kill the Borrelia in all of its life forms – the free-floating spirochete form, the evasive cell wall-deficient form, and the dormant cyst form.
 If you stop antibiotics too early, you may not kill the Borrelia that is hiding out in its dormant cyst form and waiting for just the right moment to reactivate and convert to its free-floating spirochete form to cause trouble at a future date.

 But antibiotics?
 Are they really necessary?
-And especially if your child already has gut issues, or you’ve worked so hard to heal his gut?
+And especially if your child already has gut issues, or you’ve worked so hard to heal their gut?
 While a tick is unlikely to transmit Lyme and coinfections if it has been attached for less than 24 hours, there have been reports of transmission after just 16 hours.
-So, if you think that a tick has been attached for more than 16 hours, and especially if it looks engorged with blood, then in this case, I would say “YES!”
+So, if you think that a tick has been attached for more than 16 hours, and especially if it looks engorged with blood, then in this case, I would strongly consider antimicrobial support.
 After caring for too many children and parents with chronic Lyme disease and other tickborne infections, I would rather mop up the after effects of gut dysbiosis and increased intestinal permeability (“leaky gut”) than mop up the after effects of chronic Lyme disease.